prog4biol/pfb2019/projects/projectIdeas.md

 ## DNA sequence analysis

+DNA sequence analysis: kmer words

 DNA is not a random sequence of bases, rather it comprises kmers that are over-represented ('DNA words').
-This project will analyse the human genome sequence to find all such DNA words, running statistical tests to determine which are over-represented and subsequent analysis will investigate relationships between these words and known motifs and/or functions (e.g. codons).
+This project will analyze reference genome sequences to find all such DNA words, running statistical tests to determine which are over-represented, and subsequent analysis will investigate relationships between these words and known motifs and/or functions.
+Then, we will convert these motifs into English (based on word use abundance) and use Python's natural language toolkit to search for chance occurrences grammatical comprehensibility.

+1) Kmer motif abundance testing

+-Write code to identify all kmers of a given size in a reference genome.
+-Run statistical abundance tests for each kmer within each chromosome (book chapter) to find the frequency distribution of kmers within each chromosome
+-Generate histograms and density plots of kmer abundance in sliding windows throughout the genome -Then find all the positions of these most abundant kmers in the reference -Search for positional associations between abundant kmers (motifs) and the frequencies of these motifs within chromosomes
+-Repeat this analysis with kmers of different sizes

+2) Kmers as language

+-Find a list of words in the English language ordered by the frequency of usage -Associate this ordered list with the ordered lists of kmers -Take the kmer (word) motifs generated earlier and use Python's natural language toolkit to search for sensible grammar within the generated language.
+-Try to identify if any comprehensible kmer sentences exist in the reference genomes -Compare the kmer sentences within closely related taxa to see if/how the language differs -Repeat this analysis with kmers of different sizes to see if it influences linguistic comprehension

 ### TA Joe